-2. Flowers For Everyone – flowers will always do the trick.
+Flowers will always do the trick.
 Here's an online flower shop you can trust to deliver in time for Valentine's Day.

 What's a romantic holiday without a bunch of roses?
 Flowers For Everyone will deliver your flowers (or hamper) that very same day.
 If you forgot about Valentine's Day till the very last second, these guys might just be your saviour.

-3. THE ICONIC – Perfect for everyone.
-THE ICONIC stocks fashion items, accessories, gadgets and more
+Perfect for everyone.
+THE ICONIC stocks fashion items, accessories, gadgets and more.

 THE ICONIC's collection of brands is hard to beat.
 You can pick up items from popular designer labels such as Camilla & Marc, or find a bargain with River Island, New Look or MinkPink.

 What could be more romantic than whisking your loved one away on a holiday?